Member | Established: 1993 | Member since 2020

 Current Status: Sustain

 PIPFA supports members with the implementation of ethics requirements through seminars, workshops, and developing case studies that present conflicts and challenges to its members.
 Other methods of information-sharing include providing updates in newsletters, journals, and website.
-PIPFA states that its IPD and CPD programs are continuously reviewed to ensure topics related to ethics are incorporated and that it has ethics as a standalone subject in the PIPFA syllabus.
+PIPFA states that its IPD and CPD programs are continuously reviewed to ensure topics related to ethics are incorporated and that it has ethics as a major part of its Audit Assurance sections in the PIPFA syllabus.
 With regards to standard-setting, PIPFA reports it provides comments to exposure drafts by communicating its position on issues to ICAP.
-PIPFA is reviewing the 2018 Code for eventual adoption by December 2020.
-Once the Code is approved, PIPFA and its relevant committees will develop implementation support activities for its members.
+Though the latest Code is yet to be adopted, current curriculum incorporates the latest IESBA Code.

-PIPFA is to keep IFAC updates on its efforts to adopt the 2018 Code and also the specific implementation support for members and students.
+PIPFA is to keep IFAC updated on its efforts to adopt the latest Code issued by IESBA.

 Current Status: Execute